kalyancn4u/kalyancn4u.github.io/_posts/2025-11-07-dsml-mlops-master-checklist.md

 ---
-title: "☑️ DS / ML / MLOps Lifecycle Checklist"
+title: "☑️ DSML: MLOps Lifecycle Checklist"
 layout: post
 description: "A validated and novice-friendly master checklist for the DSML lifecycle — Plan, Data, Model, and Deploy — aligned with Google, AWS, and Microsoft MLOps frameworks."
 categories: [Notes, MLOps]